maxwellalvord/Safe-Travel-Systems/README.md

 * 4:25: Research next.js environment variables

 #### Tuesday, 10/04
 * 1:40: Pivot from ideology of not following tutorials... following this for some basic functionality with a database and authorization (https://vercel.com/guides/nextjs-prisma-postgres)
+* 2:15: Restart tutorial project due to unknown error with next Auth